k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Fabric_And_TDM_Hardware_Requirements/00_hardware_requirements_for_POV.md

 #### Linux Ports

-The following ports should be opened on the LINUX server and accessible from outside the machine:
+Open the following ports on the LINUX server and make sure they are accessible from outside the machine:

 <table style="border-collapse: collapse; width: 100%; height: 131px;" border="1">
 <tbody>